Turkish presidential elections

 Turkish presidential elections are held in Turkey as part of the general elections every five years, to determine who will serve as the President of Turkey.

-There have been 21 elections for the President of Turkey since the establishment of the republic in 1923, electing 12 distinct Turkish citizens as president.
-Mustafa Kemal Atatürk and İsmet İnönü were elected four times, Celal Bayar was elected three times, Recep Tayyip Erdoğan was elected twice, Cemal Gürsel, Cevdet Sunay, Fahri Korutürk, Turgut Özal, Süleyman Demirel, Ahmet Necdet Sezer and Abdullah Gül were each elected once.
+There have been 22 elections for the President of Turkey since the establishment of the republic in 1923, electing 12 distinct Turkish citizens as president.
+Mustafa Kemal Atatürk and İsmet İnönü were elected four times, Celal Bayar and Recep Tayyip Erdoğan were elected three times, Cemal Gürsel, Cevdet Sunay, Fahri Korutürk, Turgut Özal, Süleyman Demirel, Ahmet Necdet Sezer and Abdullah Gül were each elected once.
 Kenan Evren became the president without an election, so that he assumed the title by the ratification of the present constitution on 7 November 1982 (Constitution of Turkey provisional article 1).

 History

 Throughout the years, the nature and importance of Turkish presidential elections have changed as a result of constitutional amendments.